Leptogenesis, Fermion Masses and Mixings in a SUSY $SU(5)$ GUT with $D_{4}$ Flavor Symmetry: Leptogenesis

-\begin{itemize} \item \textbf{(a)} It is well-known that when the right-handed neutrino mass spectrum is hierarchical, the contribution to the lepton asymmetry can be created only by the decay of the lightest RH neutrino \cite {R13,C15,C16}.
-Since only the normal hierarchy is allowed in our model, it is clear from Eqs. (\ref{mas}) and (\ref{Mi}) as well as from the Fig. (\ref{8} ) that $M_{3}$ is the lightest RH neutrino where the masses of \ $M_{1}$ and $M_{2}$ in this model differ at most by a factor of 3 (with $ 3M_{3}<M_{2},M_{1})$.
+\begin{itemize} \item It is well-known that when the right-handed neutrino mass spectrum is hierarchical, the contribution to the lepton asymmetry can be created only by the decay of the lightest RH neutrino \cite {R13,C15,C16}.
+Since only the NH is allowed in our model, it is clear from eqs. (\ref{mas}) and (\ref{Mi}) as well as from figure (\ref{8} ) that $M_{3}$ is the lightest RH neutrino where the masses of $M_{1}$ and $M_{2}$ differ at most by a factor of 3 (with $ 3M_{3}<M_{2},M_{1})$.

-\item \textbf{(b)} Since all Majorana masses are above $ T=10^{12}(1+\tan ^{2}\beta )$ for $\tan \beta =5$ and $ \tan \beta =10$---used in the charged fermion sector to fit the experimental data---we perform our study in the one flavor approximation where all charged leptons are out-of-equilibrium and there is no difference between them at the time leptogenesis takes place. \end{itemize}
+\item Since all Majorana masses are above $ T=10^{12}(1+\tan ^{2}\beta )$ for $\tan \beta =5$ and $ \tan \beta =10$---used in the charged fermion sector to fit the experimental data---we perform our study in the one flavor approximation where all charged leptons are out-of-equilibrium and there is no difference between them at the time leptogenesis takes place. \end{itemize}

 Taking this two points into consideration, the magnitude of $B-L$ asymmetry generated by $N_{3}$ can be parameterized as follows \cite{C17}